Edward III: Historiography

-Later scholarship, suggests Ormrod, "tended to be rather kinder".
+Mark Ormrod writes that historians may have gone too far in rejecting the medieval positive view of Edward, not taking into account the problems he had to solve and the number of different factions he had to accommodate to get things done.
+20th-century scholarship, he suggests, has "tended to be rather kinder".
 In a 1960 article, May McKisack points out the teleological nature of Stubbs' judgement.
 A medieval king could not be expected to work towards some future ideal of a parliamentary monarchy as if it were good in itself; rather, his role was a pragmatic one – to maintain order and solve problems as they arose.
 At this, Edward excelled.
-Edward had also been accused of endowing his younger sons too liberally and thereby promoting dynastic strife culminating in the Wars of the Roses.
-This claim was rejected by K. B. McFarlane, who argued that this was not only the common policy of the age, but also the best.
-Later biographers of Edward such as Mark Ormrod and Ian Mortimer have followed this historiographical trend.
+K. B. McFarlane rejected the view that Edward endowed his younger sons too liberally and thereby promoted dynastic strife culminating in the Wars of the Roses; he argued that this was not only the common policy of the age, but also the best.
+(Note: See also the positive evaluation of Edward's policies toward his family members in Ormrod 1987.)
+Later biographers of Edward such as Ormrod and Ian Mortimer have followed this historiographical trend.
 The older negative view has not completely disappeared; Cantor has argued that Edward was a "destructive and merciless force".
-Ormrod argues that in overturning the Stubbsian paradigm, historians may have gone too far in the opposite direction, not taking into account the problems he had to solve and the number of different factions he had to accommodate to get things done.
-Chris Given-Wilson and Michael Prestwich, in their introduction to the proceedings of the 1999 Centre for Medieval Studies conference at the University of York, summarise modern consensus as being, effectively, that he was, overall, a strong king, a just king and a good warrior and strategist; basically a good king for the time.
-This, they argue, is the most important point regarding modern scholarship on Edward III: not necessarily to overturn previous consensus, but to look at all aspects of a multi-faceted King and examine how he achieved this success.
-Modern historians are also more distant than contemporaries in their view of the King's fecundity being a sign of success; more often, it is seen as a liability as each mouth had to be paid for, draining limited resources.
-Further, it may have led to later partisanship between the Crown and its cadet branches.
+Chris Given-Wilson and Michael Prestwich, in their introduction to the proceedings of a 1999 conference on Edward's reign, observe that "for the moment […] there can be no doubt that Edward III's reputation rests secure."